Which Baby Carrier or Baby Sling Should You Buy?

 Expert advice on what to look for when buying a baby carrier or sling, so you can choose the best for you and your child.

-Choosing a baby carrier or baby sling/wrap that's comfortable, convenient and flexible for your little one, as well as for you and anyone else who'll be wearing it, is the key to getting to grips with babywearing.
+Choosing the right baby carrier or baby sling/wrap is the key to getting to grips with baby wearing.
+It needs to be comfortable, convenient and flexible for your little one, as well as for you and anyone else who'll be wearing it.

 Want to find out which came top in our independent tests?
 Compare our baby carrier and baby sling reviews to find the best one, based on parent and baby trials as well as our expert assessments.